-The emergence of the coronavirus pandemic upended daily life for all of us last week, leaving many of us worried and feeling uncertain on a very personal level.
+The emergence of the coronavirus pandemic upended daily life for all of us, leaving many of us worried and feeling uncertain on a very personal level.
 It is truly an unprecedented time.

 At the Arnold Law Firm, we are blessed with a team that is nothing short of amazing.
 Everyone has jumped into action to adapt, respond, and creatively develop solutions to accommodate the evolving COVID-19 situation to meet the needs of our clients, while staying safe.